rafaelleao/CMTJava/README.md

 ---------------------------------

 To run the classes generated, just instantiante the Java virtual machine of the BGGA closures library.
 Example:
-	$> $CMTJAVAC/closures/bin/java Foo
+	$> $CMTJAVAC/cmtjava Foo

 ---------------------------------
 4. COMPILE THE SAMPLE FILES
 ---------------------------------

 In this package, there's a script to compile the sample files.
-To compile the sample data structures in CMTJava, just run the script "compile_samples.sh" To test if the sample files are working, execute the "test_samples.sh" script
+To compile the sample data structures in CMTJava, just run the script "build.sh" To test if the sample files are working, execute the "test_samples.sh" script